siyambashavva/sql-practise.com/README.md

 ## EN
-This website consists of questions at different levels that allow you to test and improve your SQL skills.
+This website consists of questions at different levels where you can test and improve your SQL knowledge.
+There are two different databases you can practice with, **hospital.db** and **nortwind.db**.
 The levels are as follows:

 - **Easy**
 - **Medium**
 - **Hard**